-- Work with post-secondary institutions to implement an open textbook policy that will provide students with more flexibility and affordable resources. - Modernize student financial assistance to improve services to students and their families. - Align student financial assistance programs to better meet government priorities and objectives, including labour market priorities, with an initial focus on high demand trades and technical programs.
+- Work with post-secondary institutions to implement an open education policy, including development of open textbooks, that will provide students with more flexibility and affordable resources. - Modernize student financial assistance to improve services to students and their families. - Align student financial assistance programs to better meet government priorities and objectives, including labour market priorities, with an initial focus on high demand trades and technical programs.